 Logo for Microbial Ecophysiology Lab

-The Microbial Ecophysiology Lab focuses on understanding the regulation of cellular processes in methanogenic archaea and their actual role in free-living environments and host-associated microbiomes.
+The Microbial Ecophysiology Lab focuses on understanding the regulation of cellular processes in methane-producing microbes from the Domain Archaea (methanogens or methanogenic archaea) and their role in free-living environments and host-associated microbiomes.
 Why?
 Because currently archaea diversity is analyzed principally at the (meta)-genomic level, providing valuable information on their metabolic and ecological potential; however, a comprehensive understanding of their physiology and regulation is necessary.

 Our fantastic team uses omics analysis combined with detailed functional characterization of proteins, cofactors, and metabolites to further our understanding of the regulation of cellular processes and ultrastructure in archaea, as well as their ability to interact with other organisms and survive under stress conditions.